gerauf/CV/README.md

 [Skills](#skills) | [Education](#education) | [Hobbies and Interests](#hobbies) | [Experience](#experience)

-I've just finished a 16 week, super-intensive, coding boot camp called [Makers Academy](www.makersacademy.com/).
-It's one of the best choices I've made and I've lapped up every minute of it.
-I'm now looking for the next place, somewhere that I take the skills and ideas I've started to learn and progress them to next level.

-So how did I get here - after finishing a degree in Physics I wasn't quite sure which direction to go in.
-I followed the advice of one of my lecturers and started working for a renewable energy company.
+I'm a full stack software developer with a particular love for all things functional - currently working with Clojure, React, Redux. :heart:FP

+I'm currently employed at [ThoughtWorks](www.thoughtworks.com) as a consultant software developer.
+ThoughtWorks are a software consultancy who work closely with their clients to deliver high quality bespoke software and agile transformations.
+They're an absolutely fantastic company to work for and provide oppertunities in so many different places (both mentally and geographically) that never a day goes past without the chance to learn new and interesting things.
+ThoughtWorks are a mission led company and strive to divert some of their resources and knowledge into combating social and economic injustice.
+It's important to me to be working somewhere which wants to make a positive impact on society and was definitely one of the reasons that attracted me to them in the first place.

+I didn't take the tradiotinal CS path into development and came at things from a bit of a round about direction.
+After graduating from University (Physics) I ended up in the utilities industry and spent four years working as an analyst.
 I've always had a strong passion for making stuff and expected to end up building renewable energy sources - instead I segued in the opposite direction and ended up building pricing models.
 My primary tools were a laptop and Excel and what really took me by surprise was how much my passion for creating things was being satisfied.

 I became obsessed with improving my spreadsheets, from user experience to optimizing speed, adding features and automation I was doing everything to try and make the best spreadsheets possible.
 I quickly realized my tools were not up to the job and so taught myself VBA and T-SQL, this is when I really got the bug and it soon became apparent that I was going to have to retrain.

+A friend of mine had just graduated from a coding bootcamp and after spending a good 12 months weighing up my options I took the plunge and enrolled at [Makers Academy](www.makersacademy.com).
+It was probably one of the best choices I've ever made and have not looked back since that first day infront of the command line!

 ## Skills